-lend it to anyone who is not properly trained in its use.
+The battery is your personal decompression diving key, do not lend it to anyone who is not properly trained in its use.

-Only properly trained divers are allowed to use either of

-the decompression-enabled battery modules with a SE7EN
+Only properly trained divers are allowed to use either of the decompression-enabled battery modules with a SE7EN+ rebreather.

-Diving to 60m affects the canister duration.
-The canister has been tested for a duration of 120 minutes at 60m.
+Diving deeper than 40m affects the canister duration.
+The canister has been tested for a duration of 130 minutes at 40m.
 According to EN 14143:2013 the canister duration is to be determined via a full dive profile.
-This is proven within the formal testing of the Poseidon SE7EN by an accredited laboratory.
-Conducting a 100m dive with 10minutes bottom time, using a prepacked canister (Sofnodive 797) it was determined that such a dive profile is within the canister duration.
-The dive was carried out using a 11/69 Trimix, following the WeDive plan.
-Test conditions were as follows; Water temp 4°C, and a breathing rate of 40lpm producing 1.6 I CO2 per minute at STPD (Standard Temperature & Pressure, Dry).
+This is proven within the formal testing of the Poseidon SE7EN+ by an accredited laboratory.
+Conducting a 100m dive with 10 minutes bottom time, using a repackable canister (Sofnodive 797) it was determined that such a dive profile is within the canister duration.
+The dive was carried out using a 11/69 Trimix following a dive plan with decompression stops according to DCAP.
+Test conditions were as follows; Water temp 4°C, and a breathing rate of 40 lpm producing 1.6 I CO2 per minute at STPD (Standard Temperature & Pressure, Dry).
+Refer to chapter 1, page 32 for more information.

 Figure A2-1.
-The Poseidon SE7EN Battery range.
+The Poseidon SE7EN+ Battery range.